JonathanWindell/API-Shell/README.md

 # Highlights

 This project was created as an easier way to create API:s.
-The base of the API often consists of the same modules which led med to create this project!
+The base of the API often consists of the same modules which led me to create this project!

 - **Rate Limiting:** Protects endpoints using Redis to prevent abuse (Sliding Window algorithm).
 - **Secure Auth:** Full JWT implementation with Bcrypt password hashing.